-A collaborative model of strengthening local participation of women was developed by S M Sehgal Foundation (Sehgal Foundation), in which women elected representatives (WERs) of diverse institutions are trained and encouraged to collectively tackle problems of the village.
+A collaborative model of strengthening local participation of women was developed by S M Sehgal Foundation (Sehgal Foundation), in which women-elected representatives (WERs) of diverse institutions are trained and encouraged to collectively tackle problems of the village.

-Sehgal Foundation teams have seen that collective action of women representatives is an effective tool to solve problems related to the functioning of village-level institutions and also streamlining the delivery of government schemes in villages.
+Sehgal Foundation teams have seen that the collective action of women representatives is an effective tool to solve problems related to the functioning of village-level institutions and also streamlining the delivery of government schemes in villages.
 The sustainable work done under this unique model has helped in overcoming problems of the villages of Nuh district in Haryana.
-The WLS (Women Leadership School) model developed by Sehgal Foundation is now recognized as a powerful tool with the capacity to make a cumulative and radical change across 662,000 villages of India and the ability to harness the cumulative resources of neglected rural woman.
+The WLS (Women Leadership School) model developed by the S M Sehgal Foundation is now recognized as a powerful tool with the capacity to make a cumulative and radical change across 662,000 villages of India and the ability to harness the cumulative resources of neglected rural women.

-The WLS uses a training guide that developed for women leaders to follow and guide others to overcome challenges of patriarchy, upgradation of skills and information, and guide them in activities and projects that are undertaken at the village level.
+The WLS uses a training guide that was developed for women leaders to follow and guide others to overcome challenges of patriarchy, upgradation of skills and information, and guide them in activities and projects that are undertaken at the village level.
 This guide is designed to facilitate WLS sessions, where trainers can organize capacity-building sessions to foster leadership qualities in women.
 An interactive twelve-session program uses group discussions, case study-based learning to inculcate bonding, improve leadership skills, and manage power dynamics.
 Women Leadership Schools have the capacity to lead transformative change in how governance processes and gender issues are looked at in India.

-Sehgal Foundation’s Women Leadership Schools lead by example
+S M Sehgal Foundation’s Women Leadership Schools lead by example

-To train women representatives in the villages of Nuh, Sehgal Foundation undertook training exercises for more than 400 elected representatives from twenty villages of different village-level institutions including the gram panchayat, school management committee (SMC), village health and sanitation committee (VHSNC), and anganwadi workers.
+To train women representatives in the villages of Nuh, S M Sehgal Foundation undertook training exercises for more than 400 elected representatives from twenty villages of different village-level institutions including the gram panchayat, school management committee (SMC), village health and sanitation committee (VHSNC), and Anganwadi workers.
 The representatives were trained about the functions of these institutions with a structured curriculum.
 The program encouraged these women representatives to take up leadership roles through collective action for the overall development of villages.
 The results have contributed significantly to tackling local issues at the village level.
 In addition, a feeling of inclusion and self-esteem was inculcated–the first step in breaking the patriarchal divide.

 These women are now aware of schemes such as pensions (old-age, widow, handicapped, and deserted women), the public distribution system, Ayushman Bharat Yojana, labor card registration, Aapki Beti Hamari Beti, and many others.
-They are also informed about the work of the village-level institutions like VHSNC, SMC, and PRI, and their role as members.
-Armed with this knowledge, women are taking more actions at the village level.
+They are also informed about the work of village-level institutions like VHSNC, SMC, and PRI, and their role as members.
+Armed with this knowledge, women are taking more action at the village level.
 Often in a group, they go to different offices and meet officials and address the problems of the village.